adamboardman/pico-mcp23017/README.md

 ## Include library

-Check the module out as a submodule of your project to say: modules/pico-mcp23017 then add the sub directory and link the library in your CMakeLists.txt:
+Check the module out as a submodule of your project to, say: modules/pico-mcp23017.
+You will also need [pico-interfaces](https://github.com/adamboardman/pico-interfaces).

+Then add the subdirectories and link the library in your CMakeLists.txt:

 ```
+add_subdirectory(modules/pico-interfaces)
 add_subdirectory(modules/pico-mcp23017)

 target_link_libraries( ... pico_mcp23017)